Lubula/Movie-Industry-Correlation-with-Python/README.md

 1. Collect and transform (clean & restructure ) data
 2. Find correlation in database
 3. Visualize correlations
-4. Correlate entire database and Make consultions
+4. Correlate entire database and Make conclustions

 Extra: a jupyter notebook file with entire code (project) with visualisations